machaniG/machaniG.github.io/_posts/2025-06-16-digital-marketing.md

 ![alt text](/img/social_shares.png "pie chart")

-# Machine Learning

-## Predicting Conversion
+# Machine Learning: Predicting Conversion

 After analysing the key KPIs, I decided to use machine learning approach to predict customer conversion.
 I used Random Forest Regression from scikit-learn and XGBRegressor from XGBoost libraries.
 I trained the two models, compared metrics and found that:
-- RF catches almost all converters (recall = 1.0%) but makes more false positive predictions.
+- Random Forest catches almost all converters (recall = 1.0%) but makes more false positive predictions.
-- XGB makes fewer false positive predictions, so its precision is higher (92%), but misses more actual converters (recall = 99%).
+- XGBoost makes fewer false positive predictions, so its precision is higher (92%), but misses more actual converters (recall = 99%).

 So Which Is Better?

-- As a marketing team, if we are trying to target converters precisely, and the campaign is costly, then should go with **XGBoost** becuase **fewer wrong people get targeted**.
+- As a marketing team, if we are trying to target converters precisely, and the campaign is costly, then we should go with **XGBoost** becuase **fewer wrong people get targeted**.
 The Precision and F1 scores are better.

 - However, when we care more about not missing any real converters and we want to do a broad retargeting, then we should go with **Random Forest** becuase it has the best recall, but it is riskier in terms of wasted ad spend.
 There are **more False Positives**.